SATCOM Index Logo

 In maritime and archipelago deployments, the user terminal must operate in conditions that are significantly more demanding than typical land-based installations.

-Fixed island installations use standard VSAT terminals — parabolic dish antennas (typically 0.98–2.4 m diameter for Ku-band, 1.8–3.8 m for C-band) mounted on concrete pads or rooftop structures.
-These terminals are fixed-pointing for GEO systems, aligned to the target satellite during installation and requiring no mechanical tracking.
+Fixed island installations use standard VSAT terminals — parabolic dish antennas (typically 0.98–2.4 m diameter for Ku-band, 1.8–3.8 m for C-band) mounted on concrete pads, towers, or rooftop structures.
+These terminals are fixed-pointing for GEO systems, aligned to the target satellite at installation and requiring no mechanical tracking, which keeps both hardware and maintenance cost low for a permanent site.

 Satellite Segment